 Spinal stretches relieves pressure from herniated discs and straightens the spine and provides consistent relief to patients.
 It does so by stretching tight spinal muscles and widening the intervertebral spaces to relieve nerve impingement.

-There are two method of administration of Spinal Traction Therapy:
+There are three method of administration of Spinal Traction Therapy:

 1) Manual: Manual spinal stretching and vertebrae stretching means that the therapist uses his hands to apply force to the patient’s body.
 It is used to treat mild spine compression.
 It is a medically accepted form of therapy and is widely practiced by rehabilitative professionals.

 2) Mechanical: Mechanical Lumbar Back Traction makes use of a variety of tools to apply force to the vertebral column.
 Ropes, slings, and pulleys are some of the tools applied for this purpose.
 It may incorporate a special motorized self-traction table on which the patient lies.
 The stretching device, comprised of a head halter and a pulley system, will slowly stretch your spine, making the vertebrae move into their proper position.